 Do know any interesting Bolivia facts?
 Please share in the comments below!

 1. It Has The Tallest Monument Of Jesus On EarthThe “Cristo de la Concordia” in Cochabamba is 112.2 feet tall, making it the world’s tallest Jesus Christ statue if you don’t count the high crown on the “Christ The King” statue in Poland.
 Visitors can walk the steps or opt for a scenic cable-car ride to the top.

 2. The Country Is Home To The World’s Only Bolivianita MineThis precious gem is a mix of yellow and purple, and is created when citrine and ametrine come together.
 According to Behindastory, the legend goes like this: “It is said that hundreds of years ago a beautiful Ayoreo princess named Anahí fell in love with a Spanish conqueror.
 This angered the members of her tribe so they plotted to kill the Spaniard.
 Anahí found out and warned him to leave for his safety.
 The members of her tribe, in an attempt to kill the Spaniard, accidentally killed Anahí instead.
 The two fused colors represent Anahí’s broken heart, divided between her love for her people and her love for her Spaniard, to whom she gave the gem as she lay dying.”

-3. The Women’s Traditional Pollera Skirt Was Once A Symbol Of Their RepressionThe traditional dress of an indigenous Bolivian woman includes a long, pleated pollera skirt and a bowler hat.
+3. The Women’s Traditional Pollera Skirt Was Once A Symbol Of Their RepressionThe traditional dress of an Indigenous Bolivian woman includes a long, pleated pollera skirt and a bowler hat.
 While the skirt is a symbol of pride today, it was once an item of clothing that was forced upon them by Spanish colonial authorities.

 4. La Paz Is The Highest De Facto Capital In The WorldNuestra Señora de La Paz (La Paz), which translates to “Our Lady Peace,” sits at an elevation of about 11,975 feet.
 While not the official capital of Bolivia, which would be Sucre, La Paz has more government departments.
 This is why they say “de facto.”
 The highest legal capital in the world is Quito.

 5. Locals Believe A Dead Llama Fetus Can Bring Them LuckVisiting the “Witches’ Market” in La Paz allows you to browse some interesting items.
 One that sticks out to most tourists is the mummified llama fetus.
 These are used in a good luck ritual for new home owners, where the fetus is buried under the foundation of the new house as a good luck offering to Pachamama, or “Mother Earth.”

-6. Visitors Can Come Here To Bike The Planet’s Most Dangerous RoadOne of my favorite Bolivia facts, since this was one of my favorite activities!
+6. Visitors Can Come Here To Bike The Planet’s Most Dangerous RoadOne of my favorite Bolivia facts, since this was one of my favorite Bolivia travel activities!
 From La Paz, you’ll have the opportunity to bike the planet’s most dangerous road, Death Road.
 This 40-mile downhill path is extremely narrow, with a precarious and steep ledge.
 Before 2006, Death Road was the only connection between La Paz and the jungle.
 During this time there were about 25 cars and about two bikes per year that would fall over the edge.
 If you climb down the steep valleys – which I don’t advise – you can still see some buses that fell over the edge.
 While today it is safer as there is less traffic, buses and bikers are still known to fall over the cliff side, so choose a safe company when doing this activity.